lightbulb-framework/lightbulb-framework.github.io/_posts/2017-06-15-bsidesAth.md

 categories:
   - Conferences
 tags:
-  - SFA
-  - Learning
+  - GUI
-  - SFADIFF
+  - LightBulb
-  - ACM
+  - BurpSuite
-  - CCS
+  - BSides
-  - BlackBox
+  - Athens
-  - Filters
+  - Framework
 ---

 This year, on BSides Athens, we will introduce a new and efficient graphical interface for the lightbulb framework, directly integrated to the Burp Proxy Suite.